History of Better Call Saul in Timeline

 December 6, 2022: Complete Series Blu-ray and DVD Release

-On December 6, 2022, the complete series of Better Call Saul was issued on Blu-ray and DVD in region 1, which spanned 19 discs and included 70 hours of bonus features.
+On December 6, 2022, the complete series of Better Call Saul was released on Blu-ray and DVD in region 1, spanning 19 discs and including 70 hours of bonus features.

 In 2022, Paul Donachie served as a cinematographer on the "Carrot and Stick" and "Hit and Run" episodes.

-In 2022, during the final season of Better Call Saul, each episode became available to stream the day they premiered on AMC+.
+In 2022, during the final season of Better Call Saul, each episode became available to stream on AMC+ the day it premiered.
+The premiere resulted in a large increase in new subscribers.